 We sat down recently with David McGoldrick, HR Director at Comfort Keepers Ireland to discuss an often overlooked but emerging challenge for HR in the digital era – the aging workforce.
 It’s a decidedly ’silent’ topic that appears to have been unceremoniously wedged between more trendy discussions about the latest tech boom and digital disruption; nonetheless, it’s a topic that has a potentially enormous impact on HR, the business, and workers young and old.

-Listen to the highlights of the interview with David at the bottom of this post.
+Listen to the interview with David at the bottom of this post.

 There are many studies that have outlined the next projected global economic challenges.
 This is happening when global growth has never looked better (current fluctuations notwithstanding), and most entities are planning and preparing for further growth.
 However, there is a looming crisis which will impact each and everyone who is associated with any and all parts of the organization.
 In 1950, 8% of the world’s population was aged 60 years and older by 2013 this had reached 12% (United Nations Department of Economic and Social Affairs, 2013).
 This demographic transformation will gather momentum in the coming years, with predictions that by 2050, 20% of the world’s population will be aged 60 years and over.
 As we race towards this figure, this will impact across many human, employee, managerial, productivity and societal areas.